The Meanest of Times

 The Meanest of Times is the sixth studio album by American celtic punk band Dropkick Murphys.
 It was released on September 18, 2007, through their vanity label, Born & Bred Records, a division of Cooking Vinyl Records.
 The album was their first to not be released through Hellcat Records and their last to feature guitarist Marc Orrell, who left the band following the tour in support of the album.
 The picture on the album's cover was taken at Saint Brendan School in Dorchester, Massachusetts, close to Quincy, Massachusetts whence the band hails.
-Local kids posed in the picture.
+The limited edition DVD includes 7 music videos and a fundraiser breakfast with Dropkick Murphys.

 Songs

 The songs "(F)lannigan's Ball", "Fairmount Hill" and "Johnny, I Hardly Knew Ya" are based on traditional Irish tunes.
 The lyrics of both "(F)lannigan's Ball" (based on "Lanigan's Ball") and "Fairmount Hill" (based on "Spancil Hill") were altered.
 They include multiple references to places in the Boston region and people associated with the band.

 "(F)lannigan's Ball" was partially recorded in the Westland Studios in Dublin and features guest vocals by Ronnie Drew from The Dubliners and Spider Stacy from The Pogues, two of the most iconic figures in the history of Irish folk music and Folk punk, respectively.
 The song is dedicated to Drew's wife Deirdre, who had died one month before it was recorded.
 It was also the last song Ronnie Drew made a contribution to before he died on 16 August 2008 at the age of 73, following a long illness.

 The band shot a promotional music video in 2008 for the song, "Tomorrow's Industry" which supported the United Healthcare Workers East and hospitals of Massachusetts who were fighting for free and fair union elections so their voice could be heard in the workplace and would provide a better future for their families and communities.